redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/09 More About Functions.md

     )
   )

-  ;; When we exit the function, the stack has a single f64 value left behind by ;; the square root instruction.
-This then becomes the function's implicit ;; return value
+  ;; The square root operation leaves a single f64 value on the stack ;; When we exit the function, this becomes the function's return value )
-)
 ```